bitpaint/Gource-Tools/README.md

 Configurations can be saved as reusable profiles.
 System profiles provide quick presets for common timeframes, while user profiles allow full customization.
+The configuration management page allows creating, duplicating, deleting (user profiles only), and setting any profile as the application default.
+The table view truncates long descriptions and shows dynamic speeds ('auto') correctly.

 ### 4. Rendering Process